 Welcome to the Games Institute

-The Games Institute (GI) is a multidisciplinary research centre at the University of Waterloo focused on the study of games, gamification, interactive technologies and immersive environments (AR/VR).
+The Games Institute (GI) is an interdisciplinary research centre at the University of Waterloo, advancing the study of games, gamification, interactive technologies and immersive environments (AR/VR).

 Our members are busy people; whether they’re taking their research to conferences, delivering keynote addresses, or running workshops at museums, we bring you the news to keep you informed on the latest research and activities.

 Every story offers an insider’s look into the Games Institute.
 How does brainstorming lead to new research directions?
 What really happens at the GI Game Jams?
 How does play-testing drive better game design?
 All this and more.